-Ian lived in Lewes for many years and was an innovative force at Brighton College of Art - subsequently the University of Brighton College of Arts and Humanities - from the 1950s until 1995.
+Ian lived in Lewes for many years and was an innovative force at Brighton College of Art - subsequently the University of Brighton school of Art - from the 1950s until 1995.
 As Head of Painting and Deputy Head of Fine Art, he assembled a team which included Antony Gormley, Dennis Creffield, Madeleine Strindberg and Brendan Neiland, all of whom have had considerable influence on the development of British painting.

 Anne Boddington, Dean of the University of Brighton, says, "This inspiring and beautiful exhibition is a retrospective celebration of Ian’s life as an artist and the development of his painting and is hosted by the University of Brighton in honour of his achievements during the 40 years he taught here".